 Join the party in SoHo or Lan Kwai Fong

 The streets in SoHo (South of Hollywood Road) and Lan Kwai Fong are lined with chic bars and trendy cafes…which pour drinks that come with hefty price tags ($9 USD local beer).
 However, the atmosphere is lively and budget travelers shouldn’t miss joining the fun.
 Many places offer happy hour specials, but the deals aren’t exactly spectacular.
-To keep the budget in check – and still get a taste of Hong Kong – go to 99 Bottles (north of Staunton on Peel Street), where they pour local craft beer for just 45 HKD ($5.75 USD).
+To keep the budget in check – and still get a taste of Hong Kong – go to 99 Bottles (north of Staunton on Peel Street), where you can enjoy local craft beer starting at 35 HKD ($4.50 USD).
 The true bargain budgeter, however, should hit up Club 7-Eleven (a.k.a: the corner convenience store) to buy beer.
 Cans of beer from the convenience store can cost as little as $1 USD per can and there are no laws against public consumption in the streets, where bar patrons are already hanging out (and paying a premium for the beers from the bartender).